lihicohenn/GNSS-Navigation/README.md

 # Or run everything at once with pytest (optional, needs the dev deps):
 pip install -r requirements-dev.txt && python -m pytest tests/ -q

-# Compute a path.
-If you have a navigation file, pass it with --nav:
+# Compute a path. pass the navigation file with with --nav:
 python main.py data/your_obs.rnx --nav data/your_nav.rnx -o output/track

-# If you only have the observation file, broadcast ephemeris is downloaded
 # automatically for the recording date:
 python main.py data/your_obs.rnx -o output/track